Explore the Architectural Marvel of Seattle Public Library

 If you are already in downtown Lynnwood, you can walk to the Lynnwood Convention Center and catch the bus from there.
 Walk towards 44th Ave W and take a right.
 Walk straight until you reach the Lynnwood Transit Center where you can catch either the bus route 511 or the light rail heading south towards Seattle.
 Follow the previously mentioned directions from the bus or light rail stop.

-Landmarks nearby to Seattle Public Library - Central Library
+Explore the best of what Seattle Public Library - Central Library has to offer

 -